Ruskington: Early history

 The remains of a Roman road also run parallel and to the west of Lincoln Road, but are apparent only in aerial photographs.
 Ruskington's Anglo-Saxon burial ground is situated on Lincoln Road near Mill House.
 At the time of the Domesday Book of 1086, it was part of the ancient Flaxwell "wapentake" (a collection of local parishes).

-Local government and public services
+Local governance and public services

+Ruskington is served by the Ruskington Parish Council, which is composed of thirteen councillors and meets at the Winchelsea Centre on the second Tuesday of each month, except in August.
+Meetings are open to the public, with a brief public forum held prior to the formal session.
+The Council is responsible for local services including community buildings, play areas, sport fields, allotments and burial grounds, and operates as the first tier of local government in liaison with North Kesteven District Council.

 Policing in Sleaford falls under the responsibility of the Lincolnshire Police, and fire-fighting under the responsibility of the Lincolnshire Fire and Rescue Service.

 The medical centre is in Brookside Close.
 There is a dental surgery on High Street North, and an optician on High Street South.
 Brookside Close has a veterinary surgery, with another vet's surgery on High Street North.
 East Midlands Ambulance Service (EMAS) operates a station on Kesteven Street, Sleaford.
 The United Lincolnshire Hospitals NHS Trust provides services at three main hospitals in the county, Pilgrim Hospital (Boston), Grantham and District Hospital, and Lincoln County Hospital, all of which run 24-hour accident and emergency departments as of January 2015.